-Co-founder & Executive Director, ECIi · Northern California Coast
+Founding Executive Director, ECIi · Northern California Coast

 Carbon is not the enemy.

-It is all about balance.
+It is just about balance.

-Carbon is not the villain.
-But the most valuable molecule on Earth.
 Life, energy, structure, soil, ocean, atmosphere: carbon is the thread running through all of it.
 The crisis is not carbon.
 It is misplacement: organic matter after millions of years of storage, released through combustion at a speed that natural systems cannot reabsorb.

 For most of Earth's history, carbon moved in a continuous loop: absorbed, stored, released, reabsorbed.
 The cycle was self-correcting.
 What we have done is break the balance.
 The logical solution follows directly from the problem: accelerate the return.
 Engineered systems that do what nature does.
 Draw carbon from the air and return it to stable storage.
 At the speed the crisis demands.